Regulate. Educate. Advocate.

 Tish Becker – Director of Financial Surveillance

-Julie Holmes – Director of Health and Life
+Julie Holmes – Director of Rate and Form Compliance

 LeAnn Crow – Director of Consumer Assistance

 Monicka Richmeier – Director of Producer Licensing

 Nicole Boyd – Chief of Actuarial Services

 Email : KID.firstname.lastname@example.org